-- Park the machine on a level surface.
-Make sure that the fuel tank is at least half full. - 2.
+- 1. Park the machine on a level surface, and ensure that the fuel tank is at least half full. - 2.
 Unlatch and raise the hood.

 Under certain conditions, diesel fuel and fuel vapors are highly flammable and explosive.
 A fire or explosion from fuel can burn you and others and can cause property damage.